 It didn’t when we started way back in 2005, and we don’t want to change our identity just because there are low-quality imitators.

 Shouldn’t it be Damned Interesting?

 You might think so, but folks don’t often say “that’s damned interesting,” they say “damn interesting.”
 As you must know, slang adheres to its own carefree, loosey-goosey syntax—we just adopted the common colloquialism.

 Why don’t more people know about this site?

 Our objection to advertising goes both ways—we don’t host advertisements, nor do we run them.
 Consequently our entire audience is organic, and slow to grow.
 But that’s okay, there are benefits to being a boutique sort of project.
 We can write about whatever we want to, and we can be ourselves rather than some stale corporate façade.

-We accept donations to help us stay afloat.
-In return we provide exclusive access to our eBooks, audio books, and other nifty stuff.
-Apart from that, you can review our podcast on iTunes to help us gain exposure, or just tell people about us in general.
+We accept donations to help us keep our collective head above water.
+In return we provide access to our eBooks, audio books, and other nifty stuff.
+Apart from that, you can review our podcast on Apple Podcasts to help us gain exposure, or just tell people about us in general.
 We rely on word-of-mouth and text-of-finger for people to discover that we exist.

 Maybe…see here for more details.
 If your intended usage is non-commercial and educational your chances are good.
 For commercial uses we expect reasonable compensation, because if you expect to make money based on our work, we should get some of it.
 It’s only fair.

 Have you ever published a paper book?